flo-at/minmon/README.md

 # MinMon - an opinionated minimal monitoring and alarming tool
 This tool is just a single binary and a config file.
-No database, no GUI, no graphs, no runtime dependencies.
+No database, no GUI, no graphs.
 Just monitoring and alarms.
 I wrote this because the [exsiting alternatives](#existing-alternatives) I could find were too heavy, mainly focused on nice GUIs with graphs (not on alarming), too complex to setup or targeted at cloud/multi-instance setups.

 ![test workflow](https://github.com/flo-at/minmon/actions/workflows/test.yml/badge.svg)